Matt Little: Minnesota Senate

 Little was narrowly elected to the Minnesota Senate in 2016, where he served on the jobs and economic growth, transportation, and veterans and military affairs committees.
 Little has gained national attention for his use of the social media app TikTok, where he has amassed more than 100,000 followers.

 In 2020, Little was defeated by Republican Zach Duckworth in his bid for re-election.

+2026 congressional candidacy

+On April 30, 2025, Little announced his candidacy for the U.S. House of Representatives in Minnesota's 2nd congressional district, following incumbent Angie Craig's decision to run for the state's open U.S. Senate seat instead.
+He was the first candidate to enter the Democratic primary.